ncphillips/truecoders.io/_coders/skylar-carter.markdown

     Served as a Lead Field Technical Consultant to proficiently provide technical skills with a proven ability to troubleshoot and diagnose issues with a wide variety of systems in an efficient and timely manner.
 Provided quality service working with clients at all levels in performing the following:

     * Responsible for the installation of a proprietary security and monitoring systems software inside federal minimum/maximum prison systems which included CCTV, surveillance camera, access control, card reader, and wireless keypad modules.
-    * Served as team’s Functional Lead for key integrations into legacy network based security systems.
+    * Served as team's Functional Lead for key integrations into legacy network based security systems.
     * Led system integration and user acceptance testing efforts for access control, card reader and wireless keypad modules.
     * Installed, tested, and responsible for intercom systems and VOIP on intercom systems.
     * Supervised electrical contractors on prison sites to ensure system stability.